 The Canary Islands offer a great range of walking and hiking opportunities.
 There is a rich diversity of scenery and landscape throughout the islands that are ultimately dominated by the dormant volcanic mountain on each island.
-Located off the coast of northwest, the Canary Islands consist of 7 islands that are Tenerife, Gran Canaria, La Gomera, Fuerteventura, La Palma, Lanzarote, and El Hierro.
+Located off the northwest coast of Africa, the Canary Islands consist of 7 islands that are Tenerife, Gran Canaria, La Gomera, Fuerteventura, La Palma, Lanzarote, and El Hierro.

 The GR131 long distance walking path links all 7 Canary Islands to create a walking route of intense diversity, as shown on the map opposite.
 As well as the GR131 walking path, all the Canary Islands have a great network of waymarked walking trails that are both long and short.

 The GR131 Camino Natural Anaga-Chasna trail starts at La Esperanza in the north and finishes at Arona.
 It typically takes 5 days to complete and is 86km long.
 The trail starts in the lush forests in the north and climbs to the Las Canada plateau beneath Mount Teide.
 An option is to then climb this mountain that at 3,718m high is the highest in the region.
 The GR131 trail then descends along attractive trails theough the Vilaflor valley to finish at Arona.
 The route is clearly marked like many other trails around Tenerife.

 The GR131 starts near Agaete in the north and cuts across the highest point of the island before finishing at Maspalomas.
 The trail is not clearly marked along the entire length.
 However throughout the island there is a network of official walking trails called “SL routes”.